Santo Tomas Internment Camp: After the liberation

 The total number of internees liberated at Santo Tomas was 3,785, of which 2,870 were Americans and most of the remainder were British.

 The American force that liberated the internees at Santo Tomas was small in numbers, and the Japanese still had soldiers near the compound.
 Fighting went on for several days.
 The internees received food and medical treatment but were not allowed to leave Santo Tomas.
 Registration of them for return to their countries of origin began.
 On February 7, General Douglas MacArthur visited the compound, an event that was accompanied by Japanese shelling.
-That night and again on February 10, 28 people in the compound were killed in the artillery barrage, including 16 internees.
+That night and again on February 10, 28 people in the compound were killed in the artillery barrage, including 16 internees, including Rev. Walter Brooks Foley, pastor of Union Church in Manila, who died on February 7.
+Mary Rosengrant Foley, his wife, was badly injured.

 The evacuation of the internees began on February 11.
 Sixty-four U.S. Army and Navy nurses interned in Santo Tomas were the first to leave that day and board airplanes for the United States.
 Flights and ships to the United States for most internees began on February 22.
 Although food became adequate with the arrival of American soldiers, life continued to be difficult.
 The lingering effects of near-starvation for so many months saw 48 people die in the camp in February, the highest death total for any month.

 Most internees could not leave the camp because of a lack of housing in Manila.
 The American military pressured all American internees to return to the U.S., including long-time residents and mixed-blood families who wished to remain in the Philippines.
 Tensions between the remaining internees and the American military were high.
 Slowly, in March and April 1945 the camp emptied out, but it was not until September that Santo Tomas finally closed and the last internees boarded a ship for the U.S. or sought out places to live in Manila, almost completely destroyed in the Battle of Manila.